-A look into the EU-27's production of wind turbines
+A look into the EU's production of wind turbines

-Figure 8 provides and overview of the number of wind turbines produced in the EU-27 between 2009 and 2019.
-During this period, the average production of wind turbines amounted to 12 thousand pieces.
+Figure 8 provides an overview of the number of wind turbines produced in the EU between 2010 and 2020.
+During this period, the average production of wind turbines amounted to 11 000 pieces.
 In 2013, the production of wind generating sets hit the lowest point recorded.
-Despite this drop of the produced quantity, the production of wind turbines boosted again in 2014.
+Despite this drop of the produced quantity from 2010 to 2013, the production of wind turbines boosted again in 2014.
 In 2015, the production of wind turbines decreased again and remained relatively constant until 2019.
 In 2020, the sold quantity decreased to 6 000 wind turbines.
-The value of the sold production, however, remained quite similar over the last 10 years, with an average of EUR 8.3 billion.
-The wind generating sets producers were quite a few, i.e. Denmark, Czechia, Estonia, France, Germany, Italy, The Netherlands, Portugal and Spain.
+The value of the sold production, however, remained quite similar over the last 10 years, with an average of EUR 8 billion.
+There were several producers of wind generating sets that provided data to Eurostat, i.e. Denmark, Estonia, Germany, Italy and Portugal.